Explore 2025 impact targets.

 And, in terms of the annual targets within the impact model - in some cases the annual targets are quantifiable and large, and others are more difficult to quantify.

 Across all three strategy areas (Economic Security, Educational Success, and Healthy Lives) we have highlighted 65% equity targets to serve Rhode Island residents and communities that are traditionally marginalized or underserved.

-We support proven programs that demonstrate results, with an emphasis on serving high need populations (i.e. low income job seekers, people of color, and those with the greatest barriers to employment).
+We support proven programs that demonstrate results and offer expanded wraparound services including workforce preparation, financial literacy, and/or benefit screening and case management, with an emphasis on serving high need populations (i.e. low income job seekers, people of color, and those with the greatest barriers to employment).
 We also aim to improve the workforce development system, by encouraging and enabling better use of data to evaluate progress and by pursuing improved coordination and navigability within the system.

 Example: Year Up supports low-income young adults as they move from poverty to professional careers in a single year.
 The first half of the year consists of training, skills development, and coursework as a cohort.
 Students then complete a six-month corporate internship.
 Year Up started in Boston in 2000 and Providence was the first expansion site.
-Providence is now one of 20 Year Up programs around the country and has assisted nearly 1,000 Rhode Island program graduates since 2005.
-The Foundation has been a proud supporter of Year Up Providence since its early days.
+The Providence program has now assisted nearly 2,000 Rhode Island program graduates on their professional journeys.

 We invest in a strong and supportive environment that helps enterprising Rhode Islanders start and grow businesses.
 We work to support the expansion of high quality programs that serve entrepreneurs and small businesses, with a focus on low income entrepreneurs and entrepreneurs of color.
 We also invest in strengthening the resources, supports, and policy environment in which businesses start and grow.